wiktorszczepanik/NullPass/README.md

 - Clipboard History Management:
 The application currently lacks the functionality to remove copied values from the clipboard history.
 - Local Database for Logins:
-There is no local database for storing website login credentials (frature / bug)
+There is no local database for storing website login credentials (feature / bug)

 ### Note
 This Password Manager is inspired by **LessPass**, aiming to provide a similar level of security and functionality while operating as a desktop application.